British fighter Jimi Manuwa Fights For his legacy

 But with opponents like Anderson 28, Oezdemir 28, Gustafsson 31, all guys who are in or coming into their prime years.
 And even Ilir Latifi waiting in the wings.
 That window of opportunity is getting smaller and smaller by the day.

-Now, providing Daniel Cormier is still in fact the champion, when he finally hangs up those gloves in 2019.
+Now, providing Daniel Cormier is still, in fact, the champion, when he finally hangs up those gloves in 2019.
 It will not doubt open up the division like a drowning managing to fill his lungs with air.
-With Jones and DC having controlled of the division like a lifelong dictator.
+With Jones and DC having control of the division like a lifelong dictator.
 His departure will free up those assets who have been unable till this point to break the grip.

 But that is yet another year and several fights away.
 With the resulting jostling at the top to follow.
 Where will Manuwa find himself in the mix?
 Without a win over Blachowicz this weekend, the answer could very well be, nowhere.
-And with an ever evolving 205lb pecking order to consider.
-Will he be able to find that illusive route all the way to the summit and stake his claim to a future title shot.
+And with an ever-evolving 205lb pecking order to consider.
+Will he be able to find that elusive route all the way to the summit and stake his claim to a future title shot.

 Lions eat first.
 But in this unforgiving world, Lions are almost always usurped by the younger, hungrier challengers.

 Images courtesy of mmajunkie & mmabrasil.com.br